PJMcDonough/OOP-notes/Pillars of OOP.md

 Keep in mind that we are using radians and the java method [atan2(y,x)](https://docs.oracle.com/javase/8/docs/api/java/lang/Math.html#atan2-double-double-).
 If we used the normal [atan(theta)](https://docs.oracle.com/javase/8/docs/api/java/lang/Math.html#atan-double-), we would get a result in the first quadrant whenever we wanted one in the third.
 Note that the getters and setters here are nontrivial; we perform a change of coordinate systems in them.

+# Task 5
+If you've been running on Cloud9, you will need to set up java locally.
+Take a look at tasks 1 and 5 of (this README)[https://github.com/arewhyaeenn/OOP_HELLO_WORLD].
+You should probably have already done this in class.

+# Enums

+Enum are really useful.
+They allow us to give names to finite lists of possibilities.
+We have a `PRIMARY_COLOR` enum.
+They cannot contain any extra data.